 Are you a perfectionist?
 This post is all about trying to aim for perfect and how this can work against you in your life if you’re not careful.
-As a “recovering perfectionist” myself this is something very close to my heart, so I hope that if this rings true for you, these words help you to get more done and stop beating yourself up.
+As a “recovering perfectionist” myself this is something very close to my heart, so I hope that if this rings true for you, if you CAN let go of perfectionism, then it will help you to get more done and stop beating yourself up.

 It may be an odd thing to say here, but many people with lots of clutter and unfinished projects in their lives are perfectionists.

 You would assume that being a perfectionist means that you are always in control of things, with nothing out of place and everything running smoothly, but this is usually far from reality.

 Being a perfectionist brings with it a whole host of issues, not least of which being that it can lead to a great deal of procrastination, resulting in decision paralysis and things actually never getting done.